cahyaong/ai.odin/.ai-toolbox/RULE_Markdown.md

 - Using/import statements
 - Namespace declarations
 - Implementation comments (`//` or `/* */`) if obvious from variable/method names
+- Obvious constructors (those only assigning parameters to fields)
 - File path annotations
 - Godot scene files (`*.tscn`)
 - Test code and test examples